WhySooooFurious/Ultimate-Sideloading-Guide/README.md

  if you want to install ESign

 ## Part [2/4] Installing ESign
-Note: I will eventually put visual aids in the guide itself
 1. Go down to [Downloads](#downloads) and click on ESign Direct Install
 2. Click on install once the popup comes up
 3. Open settings and go to General>VPN & Device Management